MichiasAsnake/Coolor-Clone/README.md

 # Coolor-Clone

-●A color picker app that generates random color schemes on spacebar or mouse click.
+●A color picker application that generates color schemes for users.
 Colors provided by the color picker API.

 ●Also allows users to create custom color schemes based on a selected color or color scheme.